veracrypt/VeraCrypt/README.md

 	$ brew install --cask macfuse packages

+After installating dependencies via brew, you can build a local development build

+	$ ./src/Build/build_veracrypt_macosx.sh -b

+If you want to build the package, you also need to pass `-p` to the build script above

 If you prefer to build from sources, or without homebrew, pkg-config and packages must be installed.

 Get pkg-config from https://pkgconfig.freedesktop.org/releases/pkg-config-0.28.tar.gz and